Advice on Late Payment Recovery: Commercial Debt

 If you have made other contractual provision for late payment then you should rely upon this rather than the Late Payment legislation.

 With offices in Leeds, Sheffield and York, we can offer our services either on a face-to-face basis, by post or email.
-Get in touch with our debt recovery solicitors today by calling 0333 323 5292.
-Alternatively, send us an email or fill in the enquiry form on this page.
+Get in touch with our debt recovery solicitors today by calling the number at the top of this page or by filling in the enquiry form and we’ll call you back.

 Quick Guide to Late Payment Legislation